DJAcquila/ransomware-PoC/README.md

 # ransomware-PoC
-A basic implementation about Cryptographic Ransomware
+A basic implementation of Cryptographic Ransomware

 ## Running
 ```bash